hunterjackson/docs/source/hazelcast.rst

     Aug 16, 2016 2:43:07 PM com.hazelcast.core.LifecycleService
     INFO: [10.128.137.102]:5701 [dev] [3.6.4] Address[10.128.137.102]:5701 is STARTED

-This will start  with a default group called *dev* and password *dev-pass*
+This will start Hazelcast with a default group called *dev* and password *dev-pass*

 Confluent Setup
 ~~~~~~~~~~~~~~~